MaximeRombach/focal_plane_calc/SolidworksAutomationTool/README.md

 ## On documentation

 - [ ] Generate documentation using Doxygen or docFX.
+In progress migrating comments to Doxygen style.

 - [ ] Add a gif of the whole automation process as part of the readme